brexhq/substation/CONTRIBUTING.md

 #### Errors

-Errors should always start with `err` (or `Err`, if they are public) and be defined as constants using [internal/errors](/internal/errors/errors.go).
+Errors should always start with `err` (or `Err`, if they are public).
+Commonly used errors are defined in [internal/errors.go](internal/errors.go).

-If the error is related to an object created by an interface factory, then the object should be referenced by name in the error.
-For example, if the factory returns objects named `Foo`, `Bar`, and `Baz`, then related errors should be `errFooShortDescription`, `errBarShortDescription`, and `errBazShortDescription`.
+If the error is related to a specific component, then the component name should be included in the error.
+For example, if the error is related to the `Foo` component, then the error should be named `errFooShortDescription`.

 #### Environment Variables